Genetically modified virus: Lithium-ion batteries

-In 2009, MIT scientists created a genetically modified virus has been used to construct a more environmentally friendly lithium-ion battery.
+In 2009, MIT scientists created a genetically modified virus that has been used to construct a more environmentally friendly lithium-ion battery.
 The battery was constructed by genetically engineering different viruses such as, the E4 bacteriophage and the M13 bacteriophage, to be used as a cathode.
 This was done by editing the genes of the virus that code for the protein coat.
 The protein coat is edited to coat itself in iron phosphate to be able to adhere to highly conductive carbon-nanotubes.
 The viruses that have been modified to have a multifunctional protein coat can be used as a nano-structured cathode with causes ionic interactions with cations.
 Allowing the virus to be used as a small battery.
 Angela Blecher, the scientist who led the MIT research team on the project, says that the battery is powerful enough to be used as a rechargeable battery, power hybrid electric cars, and a number of personal electronics.
 While both the E4 and M13 viruses can infect and replicate within their bacterial host, it unclear if they retain this capacity after being part of a battery.